 The current repertoire has expanded to include more of the music of Duke Ellington, Fats Waller, Hoagy Carmichael, Harry Warren & the composers who created the great American songs of Tin Pan Alley.
 We are not recreationists, playing note for note transcriptions, but play this expanded repertoire in the New Orleans style of small ensemble improvisation, blending highly arranged and improvised sections.

 The instrumentation is a distinctive part of our sound.
-A low-boy hi-hat, designed and manufactured by the box bass player, and a wood block, has replaced the washboard as the percussion section most of the time.
+A low-boy hi-hat, and one string box bass, both designed and manufactured by the box bass player, and a wood block, has replaced the washboard as the percussion section most of the time.
 It's played by the horn and banjo players, unless we're performing with a traditional kit drummer.